-Majority of the schools in the state procure kitchen devices from donors in the form of plate, tumblers, mixer grinder, pressure cookers, RO water filters, syntax water tanks, mats, aprons and head scarf along with hand gloves to the cooks.
+Majority of the schools in the state, procure kitchen devices from donors in the form of steel plate, tumblers, mixer grinder, pressure cookers, RO water filters, plate racks, hand washing unit, syntax overhead water tanks, cement water tanks with multiple taps with pipe lines, mats, aprons and head cap along with hand gloves to the CCHs to use.
 Details of Donation are registered in the stock register of the concerned school.
 In some schools donors have constructed dining hall for the purpose of mid day meal scheme.
 Many districts have benefited with cash donations.